 For example, the Dovecot service's custom certificate expires in less than three days.
 The system will install a cPanel-provided hostname certificate to replace the old one.

 /var/cpanel/ssl/disable_service_certificate_managementtouch file, the system disables all automatic replacement of expired service certificates.
 The system also disables notifications about expired or expiring service certificates.

-CAA (Certificate Authority Authentication) records in the domain's zone file restrict which CAs (Certificate Authority) may issue certificates for that domain.
+Certificate Authority Authentication (CAA) records in the domain's zone file restrict which Certificate Authorities (CA) may issue certificates for that domain.
 If no CAA records exist for a domain, all CAs can issue certificates for that domain.
 If conflicting CAA records already exist, remove the existing CAA records or add one for the desired CA.

 For example, a CAA record for Comodo would resemble the following example, where

 For more information about a CA's requirements, read their documentation.

 The interface displays the following table, which lists the services on your server and the certificates for each service: